mechriyassine/PitchPal/README.md

 ## ⚽ PitchPal: Your Football Knowledge Assistant 🤖

 **PitchPal** is a **Retrieval-Augmented Generation (RAG)** chatbot and API built for football fans!
-It scrapes the latest football news, embeds the content using powerful language models, and allows you to ask questions to get **instant, source-grounded answers** — all locally and for free.
+It scrapes the latest football news, embeds the content using powerful language models, and allows you to ask questions to get **instant, source-grounded answers** .

 ### 🚀 Features